What's at stake?

 The Book Sanctuary Collection

-These 50 adult, teen and children’s books from across our collections represent titles that have been challenged, censored or removed from a public library or school in North America.
-Explore the collection, either at Toronto Reference Library or online, to learn why these books were challenged.
+These 50 adult, teen and children's books from across our collections represent titles that have been challenged, censored or removed from a public library or school in North America.
+Explore the collection to learn why these books were challenged.

 Fourth floor, Toronto Reference Library